bor0/gidti/manuscript/chapter5.md

 ### 5.1.4.
 Recursive functions

-Recursive functions are those functions that refer to themselves in the body.
-We have the following properties for such functions:
+By definition 18 of chapter 3, recursive functions are those functions that refer to themselves.

-1. A simple base case (or cases) - a terminating case that returns a value without using recursion
-1. A set of rules that reduce the other cases towards the base case

 One example is the function `even : Nat -> Bool`, a function that checks if a natural number is even or not.
 It can be defined as follows:

 ```
 even : Nat -> Bool